stevenlaidlaw/google-docs-writing-tracker/README.md

   5. Copy the code from "diff.gs" (in GitHub) and paste it into the diff.gs file.
   6. Go into the "code.gs" script.
 There are four values that must be updated:

-      var en_add = "<EMAIL ADDRESS>" -- replace with the email address you want the daily writing to be sent.
-(You can use your Evernote email if you want it to go to Evernote
+      var en_add = ""               -- replace with the email address you want the daily writing to be sent

-      var SANDBOX = "Sandbox";       -- this is the name of your sandbox folder.
-I recommend using this name.
+      var SANDBOX = "";             -- this is the folder ID of your writing folder

-      var PREV_FOLDER = "Sandbox/Earlier"; -- this is the name of your "Earlier" folder.
-I recommend using this name.

-      var QS_FILE = "<file Id>";     -- this is the file ID you recorded above in step I-1-d
+      var QS_FILE = "";             -- this is the file ID of your spreadsheet

-You should have a Google App Script project now, with 2 scripts in it, code.gs and diff.gs.
+You should have a Google App Script project now, with 1 script in it: code.gs.

 III.
 Configuring the Automation